30 patents in this list

 High temperature component for turbomachinery like gas turbines that avoids overcooling while preventing inadequate cooling.
 The component has multiple cooling passages connected to a header, with fewer outlet passages than cooling passages.
 The outlet passages have smaller cross-sectional areas than the cooling passages.
 This configuration allows precise control of cooling flow rates even if passage dimensions are imprecise due to manufacturing constraints.
 Machining the outlet passages further refines the flow control.

-Request the PDF report with complete details of all 20 patents for offline reading.
+Request the full report with complete details of these

 The patents that are displayed here demonstrate a range of innovative methods for making 3D printed products highly heat resistant.
 These improvements cover everything from new printer designs and specific materials to stress and crack management strategies for printing.